timocafe/poly/README.md

 # poly

 Let's play with 236 exp(x) implementation.
-This work is the code of my exponential paper, how make an exponential faster than vendor.
+This work is the code of my exponential paper, how make an exponential faster than vendor exp(x).
-All details are in this [!https://dl.acm.org/doi/10.1145/3408893](paper).
+All details are in this [https://dl.acm.org/doi/10.1145/3408893!](paper).
 The idea is to perform factorization for the polynomial evaluation of the exp(x) function.
 For each factor choose a method evaluation and bench.
-As processor is out of order, you never know what will be the surprise.
+As processors are out of order, you never know what will be  the results, surprise!

+At least it works on X86, I did not tested since a long time on Power because I do not have any machine available.

 **minimum recquirements:**
   - GCC > 4.9 (primary compiler because inlining is better)